Frederick Reines: Discovery of the neutrino and the inner workings of stars

 From then on Reines dedicated the major part of his career to the study of the neutrino's properties and interactions, which work would influence study of the neutrino for future researchers to come.
 Cowan left Los Alamos in 1957 to teach at George Washington University, ending their collaboration.
 On the basis of his work in first detecting the neutrino, Reines became the head of the physics department of Case Western Reserve University from 1959 to 1966.
 At Case, he led a group that was the first to detect neutrinos created in the atmosphere by cosmic rays.
 Reines had a booming voice, and had been a singer since childhood.
 During this time, besides performing his duties as a research supervisor and chairman of the physics department, Reines sang in the Cleveland Orchestra Chorus under the direction of Robert Shaw in performances with George Szell and the Cleveland Orchestra.

 In the early 1960s, Reines built a detector in the East Rand gold mine near Johannesburg, South Africa.
 The site was chosen because of its depth, 3.5 km; on February 23, 1965, the new detector captured its first atmospheric neutrinos.
 Reines brought his friends, an engineer August "Gus" Hruschka from the US, they worked together with South African physicist Friedel Sellschop of the University of Witwatersrand.
 Equipment was made in the Case Institute, and 20 tonnes of scintillation fluid in 50 containment tanks were transported from the US.
 The decision to work in an apartheid racist country was challenged by many colleagues of Reines, he himself said that "science transcended politics".
 The laboratory team in the mine was led by Reines' graduate students, first by William Kropp, and then by Henry Sobel.
-Experiment ran from 1963 and was closed in 1971, and captured 167 neutrino events.
+The experiment ran from 1963 and was closed in 1971, capturing 167 neutrino events.